SolraBizna/ars-emu/HARDWARE.md

 - Bit 5: Output accumulator
 - Bit 6 and 7: Pan (see below)

-Invert bits stack. e.g. if bit 0 and 1 are set, this results in an inverted 12.5-25%.
+If bit 5 (output accumulator) is set, then the high bits of the accumulator are the output signal (producing a triangle or sawtooth wave).
+If it's clear, then the output signal is all zeroes (and periodically inverting it produces a square wave).

+The invert bits change the polarity of the output based on the value in the accumulator.
+Bit 0, for example, inverts the polarity of the output when the accumulator is between 0% and 12.5% of its maximum value, making a square wave with a 12.5% (1/8) duty cycle.
+Invert bits stack. e.g. if bit 0 and 1 are set, this will invert between 0% and 25%, but invert again between 0 and 12.5%, meaning that, overall, it will be inverted between 12.5% and 25%.

+The output is then modulated with the volume and mixed with the other voices.

 Some useful waveforms: